PrismLauncher/prismlauncher.org/src/index.md

   <div class="row">
     <div class="column">
       <div>
-        <h1>Lightweight & Customizable</h1>
+        <h1>Lightweight and Customizable</h1>
         <div class="subtitle">
           You don't need an embedded web browser as a game launcher.
-Prism Launcher uses the Qt toolkit, which requires little system resources.
+Prism Launcher uses the Qt toolkit, which requires very few system resources to run.
           Prism Launcher also lets you customize the menu and supports <a href="https://prismlauncher.org/wiki/getting-started/change-themes/">custom themes</a>.
         </div>
       </div>
     </div>